Amutha37/fullstackopen-phonebook-backend/README.md

 # Lint OR linter

 Defination in short : Tools for performing static analysis of source code.
 It detects and flags error in programming languages, including stylistic error.
+This will give our code a consistant style code.

+Other in compiled statically typed languages like Java, IDEs like NetBeans can point out errors in the code.

+In the JavaScript universe, the current leading tool for static analysis aka. "linting" is ESlint.

+1. Install ESlint as a development dependency to the backend project with the command:

+> npm install eslint --save-dev

+2. Now we can initialize a default ESlint configuration with command :

+> node_modules/.bin/eslint --init

+- Answer all the questions.

+- The configuration will be saved in the `.eslintrc.js` file:

+a.
+Change the indentation level is 2 spaces.

+3. Inspecting and validating a file like index.js can be done with the following command.

+> node_modules/.bin/eslint index.js

+4. Recommended to create a separate npm script for linting.

+{
+// ...
+"scripts": {
+"start": "node index.js",
+"dev": "nodemon index.js",
+// ...
+"lint": "eslint ."
+},
+// ...
+}

+5. Now the `npm run lint` command will check every file in the project.

+- We do not want build directory get checked.

+5. Create an `.eslintignore` file in the project's root

+6. Leave the build folder in the `.eslintingnore`.

+> npm run lint

+- It is easier to check for this error using VS Code ESlint plugin.
+It will underline style violations in red line.

+\*\*\*FIX all errors.